bjasspa/jasspa/README.md

 - mews - GUI version (require X11 on Linux and MacOS, 'w' stands for Window)

-Download one of the following zip archives with the binaries  inside and place the executables into a folder belonging to your PATH
+Download one of the following zip archives with the binaries  inside and place the executables into a folder belonging to your PATH variable.

 | Platform      | Console/Terminal | GUI (X11 on Linux/Mac) |
 |:-------------:|:----------------:|:----------------------:|